Restore us, Lord God of Armies: make your face shine on us, so that we may be saved. Psalm 80:19 (CSB)

 Susannah’s friend grasped her hand tightly, offering comfort.
 The women knew this was not the end; it couldn’t be.
 They weren’t sure what came next, but they still had faith.

 This vile world, which willingly turned away from the Redeemer, had been given a way to new life.
-If only they believed, too.
+If only they believed it, too.

 The Psalmist, Asaph, understood.
 He was inspired to offer a prayer for all believers long ago.
 Although he never met the Messiah, he believed in God’s Promise spoken through the prophets.